 If getting the full Disneyland experience is crucial to your vacation enjoyment, then booking a stay at one of the three Disneyland Resort Hotels is the key to the magic!
-From receiving full Disney immersion, experiencing extended Park hours and enjoying exclusive family activities, there are a variety of special touches that the Disneyland Resort Hotels offer their guests.
-The Day Trips TravelingMom shares her reasons for why visitors headed for the Disneyland Resort should choose a Disneyland Resort Hotel for their vacation.
+A Disneyland Resort hotel room comes with full Disney immersion, extended Park hours and exclusive family activities.
+Our Day Trips TravelingMom has all of the details on why she thinks Disneyland visitors should choose to stay in a Disneyland Resort Hotel.

 Why Stay at a Disneyland Resort Hotel?

 The Disneyland Resort is located in the middle of a bustling city and is surrounded by local hotels and motels.
 There are valid reasons why some vacationers decide to stay off-site (cost, variety, availability).
 For those familiar with Walt Disney World Resort hotels, each of the three Disneyland Resort Hotels would be considered in a “deluxe” category which means they are costlier than the average hotels in the area.
 However I think that the benefits outweigh the cost differences in many cases.
 These are my top 18 reasons that visitors should stay on-site at one of the three Disneyland Resort Hotels.

 You’ll be immersed in all things Disney from the moment you step onto the property.
 The shampoo and hand lotion in the bathroom may have Mouse Ears.
 Little details like the bedding, shower curtain, wallpaper or the pictures on the walls may be Disney themed.
 And if you book a Park view room, what you see out the window will be Disney-themed because it will overlook the Parks!